Colorado Scenic Byways Map

 Places to Stay & Fun Things to Do

 Stay in the picturesque Wet Mountain Valley.
 On the corner in Westcliffe.
-Golden Inn has rooms with full kitchens, bathrooms, air conditioning, dining space, good WI-FI.
-In-site oxygen bar in a tranquil setting.
+Golden Motel has rooms with full kitchens, bathrooms, air conditioning, dining space, good WiFi.
+Oxygen bar, picnic area.
+Near trails.

 Haggard's has an outdoor swimming pool, hot showers, game room, playground, mountain views.
 RV campground between Pueblo and Canon City on Hwy 50.
 BIG RIG friendly, full hookup, pull-thru, WiFi.